vsillan/game-server-programming-course/presentations/nosql.md

 ---

-## Schema agnostic (2)

-Changing the structure of data stored doesn’t need actions on database level

-Application still needs to know how the data is stored when reading the data

-There are exceptions to NoSQL databases being schema agnostic

-- Notable mentions are columnar databases such as HBase

----

 ## Cluster friendly

-Many NoSQL databases are designed to be distributed on multiples computers
+Many NoSQL databases are designed to be distributed on multiples computers <!-- .element: class="fragment" -->

-Storing the data in natural aggregates is the way to make the clustering feasible
+Storing the data in natural aggregates is the way to make the clustering feasible <!-- .element: class="fragment" -->

-Clustering makes adding _high availability_ easier
+Clustering makes adding _high availability_ easier <!-- .element: class="fragment" -->

-Graph databases don’t save the data in aggregates and are generally not distributable

 Note:

-- Draw on board
 - Natural aggregate -> Storing the combination of data that is commonly accessed together
 - High availability means keeping the data accessible even when a limited subset of the database servers are not available
+- Graph databases don’t save the data in aggregates and are generally not distributable <!-- .element: class="fragment" -->

 ---

-## How is the data distributed:
+## How the data is distributed:

 ![Data distribution](/resources/nosql-data-distribution.png)